Starbucks Pumpkin Spice Latte vs Homemade: A Full Flavor and Nutrition Showdown

 You can also swap out refined sugars for natural sweeteners like maple syrup or honey.
 These sugars help provide a more nuanced sweet drink without the excessive sugar spike.
 Or consider cutting the sugars of your recipe in half so you still have a sweet and pleasant taste without the added calories.

-Your handcrafted version gives you more freedom in the ingredients you choose, including real pumpkin puree.
-Using real pumpkin puree adds natural flavor and nutritional benefits like fiber, beta-carotene, and vitamins A and C. This enhances the authenticity of the flavor and provides a more wholesome experience than the artificial pumpkin flavors found in the Starbucks version.
+Your handcrafted version gives you more freedom in the ingredients you choose, including real pumpkin.
+Using real pumpkin adds real flavor and nutritional benefits like fiber, beta-carotene, and vitamins A and C. This enhances the authenticity of the flavor and provides a more wholesome experience than the artificial pumpkin flavors found in the Starbucks version.

 Customizing Your Pumpkin Spice Latte